Note: All submitted artwork will be reviewed and proofed with you before printing.

 - Spiral Bound Booklets use plastic spirals to keep their pages in place.
 The spirals come in different colors, and are a cost-effective way to keep large amounts of pages together.

-Saddle stitch booklets are bound using staples aligned in the folds of multiple sheets of paper.
-Because these types of booklets are made of folded sheets saddle stitch booklets are made in multiples of four pages (referred to as “sigs” or “signatures”).
+Saddle stitch booklets or (saddle stitch printing) are bound using staples aligned in the folds of multiple sheets of paper.
+Because these types of booklets are made of folded sheets saddle stitch booklets are made in multiples of four pages (referred to as "sigs" or "signatures").
 It is often the most economical method of binding and longer staples can be used to bind greater quantities of sheets.

 Depending on binding style, size, paper, and page count, booklet printing can proceed in a number of ways: